jpda/jpda.github.io/_posts/2019-06-14-Private-App-Services-in-multitenant-paas.md

 ## Integrating with the VNet

 First we need to get integrated to the VNet from each of our app services.
-I prefer to keep the app service integrations into their own subnets, makes it easier to segment/separate later.
+We need to keep the app service integrations in their own subnets, so we can delegate the subnet to the App Service.
 First we need to register the `Microsoft.Web` service endpoint.
 If you're creating a new VNet, you can do this at creation time.
 If not, it's easy to enable afterward.

 During creation: